San Miguel del Vado Land Grant: History

 This land grant was in the vicinity of the Pecos River, below the Pecos Pueblo, which was eventually abandoned by the dwindling population of Native Americans, the remnants of which moved to Jemez Pueblo in 1838.
-A vado or bado is a word for a place where a river is forged.
+A vado or bado is a word for a place where a river is forded.
 This vado was a meeting place for trade between the Plains and Pueblo tribes.
 It was a passage through the Sangre de Cristo Mountains for the Puebloan peoples of the Rio Grande valley to access the plains for buffalo hunting.
 It became the passage for the later Spanish explorers, comancheros and other frontier traders, ciboleros and other buffalo hunters, Indian fighters, the Santa Fe Trail, Civil War armies, and later still for the southern route of the transcontinental railroad.

 In 1540, Pecos Pueblo (then known as Cicuique) had been the only pueblo to send a delegation of about 20 men, led by Bigotes, to respond to Coronado's open invitation to the Pueblo Peoples to meet with him at the Zuni Pueblos (Seis Ciudades de Cíbola) following his "Conquest of Cíbola".
 Bigotes' men were multilingual and traveled as traders, emissaries, and spies.
 They enticed Coronado to appoint Captain Hernando de Alvarado to further expeditions eastward.
 Under this guidance, the Spanish saw the Tiwa Pueblos of the Rio Grande valley.
 Then they ventured further to Bigotes' Cicuique pueblo on the Pecos river, and through the mountain passage below, to see the plains buffalo further east.

 The first permanent Spanish settlement in northern New Mexico was led by Juan de Oñate in the summer of 1598.
 Oñate's pobladores or colonists extended El Camino Real de Tierra Adentro over 600 miles, reaching the San Juan Pueblo (currently Ohkay Owingeh) in the Tewa province and establishing the Hispanic settlement of San Gabriel in the Tewa pueblo of Yunque on the Rio Grande.
 Oñate rewarded the pobladores with encomiendas or grants of Indian labor, for meritorious service, obligating these encomenderos to defend the Pueblos and provide them religious instruction.
 In return for these services, Pueblo peoples were required to pay a tax, or ‘tribute.’
 Prior to the Pueblo Revolt, Pecos was considered to be the richest encomienda due mainly to the procurement and export of buffalo hides from the plains.
 Pecos Pueblo had long been a hub for trade between Plains Indians to the east and the Pueblo peoples to the west.
 In 1583 the Chamuscado-Rodríguez party described Pecos Pueblo as the finest and largest of the pueblos seen by the party.
 Pecos Pueblo may have housed a garrison of ten Spanish soldiers and their family members from 1750 until the establishment of the San Miguel del Vado Grant.